MicrosoftDocs/OData-docs/Odata-docs/client/v7/batch-operations.md

 ```
 ## Batch Modification

-In order to batch a set of changes to the server, `DataServiceContext` provides `SaveChangesOptions.BatchWithSingleChangeset` and `SaveChangesOptions.BatchWithIndependentOperations` when `SaveChanges`.
+In order to batch a set of changes to the server, `DataServiceContext` provides `SaveChangesOptions.BatchWithSingleChangeset` and `SaveChangesOptions.BatchWithIndependentOperations` when `SaveChanges` is called.

 `SaveChangesOptions.BatchWithSingleChangeset` will save changes in a single change set in a batch request.
+If one request in the batch fails, all requests fail.

 `SaveChangesOptions.BatchWithIndependentOperations` will save each change independently in a batch request.
+If one request in the batch fails, the other requests are not affected.

 You can refer to [odata v4.0 protocol 11.7](https://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part1-protocol/odata-v4.0-errata02-os-part1-protocol-complete.html#_Toc406398359) to get more details about batch request and whether requests should be contained in one change set or not.